ffund/ml-notebooks/notebooks/2-linear-regression-deep-dive.md

 * Error in parameter estimates
 * "Noise" - any variation in data that is not a function of the $X$ that we use as input to the model
-* Other error - model (hypothesis class) not a good choice for the data, for example
+* Other error - for example, model (hypothesis class) not a good choice for the data

 :::